liubo110077/user_registration/README.md

 ### Performance Testing

 We are using jmeter as the performance testing tool.
-You can get and learn it from official site https://jmeter.apache.org/.
+You can get and learn it from it's official site https://jmeter.apache.org/.

 Please do performance testing before and after every change.

 Don't do any non-idempotent performance testing in UAT/QA/PROD environment.
 Non-idempotent operation including register, edit, delete and batch delete.

+You can do performance testing by using below shell after setting up Jmeter.

 ```
 $ cd root of application